KxSystems/tutorials/KDB-X/Quickstart.md

 ## Querying data in SQL

-Integration with SQL comes out of the box with KDB-X, and all methods of
+Integration with SQL comes out of the box with KDB-X, supporting a wide range of common SQL features.
+Explore the [Reference page](https://code.kx.com/kdb-x/modules/sql/reference.html) for full operator and function details.
 ```q
 q).s.init[]
 q).s.e"SELECT COUNT(*) FROM quote"